bilias/rqwatch/docs/DB_MAILLOG_DROP_COLUMNS.md

 # Cleaning up the mail_logs schema

 `mail_logs` is the table every search reads.
-These migrations remove data and indexes Rqwatch no longer uses, and you must apply them for a performance win.
+These migrations remove data and indexes Rqwatch no longer uses.
+Apply them - the performance win is the point.

 The schema change itself is instant, but it does not shrink anything - the old data stays in the table's existing pages until the table is rebuilt, which is